Holiday Rush Can Cause Parking Lot Accidents—What to Do and How to Stay Safe

 - Parking lot rules also apply to pedestrians-do not text while walking, make use of marked crosswalks when available, and watch out for backing vehicles

-If you are involved in a collision in a parking lot, contact Rinehardt Law Firm for a sample letter that you can send to the shopping center/store to put it on notice to retain the surveillance video.
+If you are involved in a collision in a parking lot, contact Rinehardt Injury Attorneys for a sample letter that you can send to the shopping center/store to put it on notice to retain the surveillance video.